chocolatey-community/chocolatey-au/DEVEL.md

 ## Build and test

-The builded module will be available in the `Output` directory.
+The built module will be available in the `Output` directory.

 ```
 ./build.ps1